JMill/LASTS2013py/show00.rst

 .. [#] That's a double entendre!
-.. [#] Even playing the game *Angry Birds* performs more math than the moon rocket launch.
 .. [#] While OSX comes with Python already, it doesn't have some extra stuff like graph-making abilities, so we are going to use the Enthought Python distribution to get up and running more easily.